Easy DIY Fall Leaf Art On Canvas

 faux fall maple leaves

 Do you notice a problem?
 I only had five faux leaves.
-I would just have to go back to Dollar Tree to buy another stem.
+I had to go back to Dollar Tree to buy another stem.
+(Now my cheap leaves doubled in price!)

-NOTE TO SELF: Check the number of leaves on a stem.
+NOTE TO SELF: Check the number of leaves on a stem, or even better buy the package of 50 online.

 The burnt orange leaves were looking good.
 I wasn’t sure I liked the green color of the other leaves.